 It is so easy to dismiss the arts as frivolous when students are going to school hungry, inadequately dressed, or struggling with reading or math.
 However, allowing each individual to experience different ways of learning and thinking can have an enormous impact on other areas of their education and life, and open doors to opportunities and interests they have never even considered.

-Donations like this one enable students from some of Calgary’s least affluent communities to encounter fine art in ways that they would never be able to in their classrooms.
+Donations like this one enable students from some of Calgary’s communities with socioeconomic challenges to encounter fine art in ways that they would never be able to in their classrooms.
 This opportunity allows them to have access to the same resources and experience that some of their peers across the city take for granted.

 “The kids are super excited here.
 I think this brings more creativity out of the kids.
 When they are seeing the art, they are more imaginative,” said a parent volunteer of Valley View School.